SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 ## How to expose a Lambda function

-To expose a expose a Lambda function, you can either call a Lambda Function URL or build an API in the API Gateway.
+To expose a Lambda function, you can use the **Enable function URL** option or build an API in the API Gateway.

 Lambda can be called directly using **Function URL**.
 See [Creating and managing Lambda function URLs](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for details.